vzupka/IBMiSqlScripts/README.md

 - Editor was completely redesigned and is similar to that in the project IBMiProgTool.
 Text in messages, titles, etc. is kept in English.
 - SQL keywords and special comments can be highlighted by colors.

+Version 02.01

+- The application was slightly redesigned to improve orientation.
+- The editor enables inclusion of column lists into the script by providing schemas and tables.

 - - - - - - - - - -

 Tento projekt se neinstaluje, je okamžitě použitelný jako Java aplikace v adresáři projektu.
 Aplikace vyžaduje instalaci Javy SE 8 v PC.